 If you are telephoning for results of laboratory tests or X-rays please be prepared, if necessary, to leave a telephone number so that the receptionist or doctor can call you back at a more convenient time.

 When results are received they must be screened by the doctor.
-Most results are back within one week however some results take longer (see table for details).
+Most results are back within one week however some results take longer (Test Result Times).

 General Information about Test Results